Wilderstein: History

 In total, three generations of the Suckley family inhabited the mansion.
 The last family member was Daisy Suckley, a cousin of Franklin D. Roosevelt for whom she trained his famous terrier Fala.
 Daisy Suckley died in the Wilderstein mansion in 1991, six months before her 100th birthday.
-The mansion is nine miles up-river, on the same side, from FDR's Hyde Park Home, Springwood.
+The mansion is nine miles up-river from FDR's Hyde Park Home, Springwood.

 Description

-The mansion commissioned for the site was a two-storey Italianate villa designed by architect John Warren Ritch.
+The mansion commissioned for the site was a plain two-story Italianate villa designed by architect John Warren Ritch of New York.
+Construction began in December 1852 and completed in the autumn of 1853.

 In 1888, Thomas Suckley's son Robert Bowne Suckley and his wife, Elizabeth Philips Montgomery, undertook a remodelling and enlargement of the house.
-This work was carried out by the local architect Arnout Cannon from Poughkeepsie.
-The style of the mansion was changed to a Queen Anne style country house.
+This work was carried out by the architect Arnout Cannon of Poughkeepsie.
+The style of the mansion was changed to the eclectic Queen Anne style.
 A third floor, a multi-gabled attic, a circular five-storey tower, a porte-cochère, and a verandah were added in the process.
 The new interior of the building was designed by Joseph Burr Tiffany, a cousin of Louis Comfort Tiffany.
-The rooms of ground floor were done in Historic Revival Style and in the aesthetic movement style using materials such as use mahogany, leather, stained glass, and linen.
+The rooms of ground floor were done in the Aesthetic Movement style using materials such as use mahogany, leather, stained glass, and linen.

 In parallel to the redesign of the mansion proper, the grounds of the estate were transformed by landscape architect Calvert Vaux according to the American Romantic Landscape style.
 Vaux's design comprised the creation of a network of drives and trails, the positioning of specimen trees and ornamental shrubs as well as the placement of an eclectic set of out buildings such as a carriage house, a gate lodge, and a potting shed.
 Gazebos and garden seats were positioned at carefully chosen vantage points.